slowernews/wisdom-tldr/README.md

 > *'We don’t rise to the level of our expectations; we fall to the level of our [training](#on-mastery).' -- Archilochus*

 <!--
+We live in a society where the greatest lies that are told are the ones that we tell ourself.

 Your belief that you are not good enough, that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will

 impostor syndrome